dwexpertkg/redshift-live-data-sharing/README.md

-# Query live data in centralized Redshift Cluster from another cluster using the data sharing feature (preview)
+# Query live data in centralized Redshift Cluster from another cluster using the data sharing feature

 [Amazon Redshift](https://aws.amazon.com/redshift/) is a fast, scalable, secure, and fully managed cloud data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL.
 Amazon Redshift offers up to 3x better price performance than any other cloud data warehouse.
 Tens of thousands of customers use Amazon Redshift to process exabytes of data per day and power analytics workloads such as high-performance business intelligence (BI) reporting, dashboarding applications, data exploration, and real-time analytics.
 With [data sharing](https://docs.aws.amazon.com/redshift/latest/dg/datashare-overview.html), you can securely and easily share live data across Amazon Redshift clusters for read purposes.
 Data sharing improves the agility of your organization by giving you instant, granular, and high-performance access to data across Amazon Redshift clusters without your needing to manually copy or move it.
 With data sharing, you have live access to data so that your users can see the most up-to-date and consistent information as it's updated in Amazon Redshift clusters.